hansrx7/rvb-calc-ai/README.md

 - No complicated forms—just chat naturally

 ### 📊 Interactive Financial Charts
-The app generates **5 comprehensive charts** to help you visualize your financial future:
+The app generates **6 comprehensive charts** to help you visualize your financial future:

-1. **Net Worth Comparison** - Shows how your wealth grows over 30 years when buying vs. renting
+1. **Net Worth Comparison** - Shows how your wealth grows over your timeline when buying vs. renting
 2. **Monthly Cost Breakdown** - Compares monthly expenses for buying (mortgage, taxes, insurance, maintenance) vs. renting
-3. **30-Year Total Cost** - Calculates the true cost of each option after 30 years, factoring in home appreciation and investment returns
+3. **Total Cost Comparison** - Calculates the true cost of each option after your timeline, factoring in home appreciation and investment returns
 4. **Home Equity Buildup** - Visualizes how much equity you build in a home over time
 5. **Rent Growth vs Fixed Mortgage** - Demonstrates how rent increases over time while mortgage payments stay fixed

-### 📊 Key Insights Summary
-- Instant "Bottom Line" summary modal (click "💡 Summary" button)
-- Shows winner (Buying vs Renting) with 30-year savings
-- Monthly cost difference at a glance
-- Break-even year calculation
-- Risk assessment based on down payment percentage
-- Professional, unobtrusive design that appears on demand
+6. **Break-Even Timeline** - Shows exactly when buying starts paying off with visual timeline

+### ⏰ Time Horizon Analysis (NEW!)
+- **Custom timeline support** - Analyze any timeframe (3, 5, 10+ years)
+- **Selling costs calculator** - 8% total costs (6% realtor + 2% closing) applied at timeline end
+- **Timeline-based assumptions** - Conservative for short-term, optimistic for long-term
+- **Break-even visualization** - See exactly when buying pays off
+- **AI warnings** for scenarios where early selling makes buying disadvantageous

 ### 🔄 Dynamic Scenario Testing
 - Test multiple scenarios in a single conversation
-- Change home price, rent, or down payment mid-chat
+- Change home price, rent, down payment, or timeline mid-chat
 - Switch between different ZIP codes to compare locations
 - Historical charts remain visible for comparison
 - All chart navigation buttons refresh when you provide new data
-- Input confirmation card shows your current scenario at a glance
+- **Editable input reference box** - Lock/unlock mode to modify values
+- Real-time recalculation when values are changed

 ### 📍 Location-Based Data (NEW!)
 - Mention any ZIP code to get local market data for 26,000+ locations